+86 (0)21 2321 3003

 Some ways to prepare include mock interviews, expanding your vocabulary and building your confidence through a public speaking course or simply conversing with your friends and family about relevant subjects.
 MedView offers MMI courses, 1-1 tutoring and other resources to help prepare students for this critical part of medical school admission.
-Book a consultation with a MedView Academic Advisor to learn more about how we can help, or visit us online.
+Book a consultation with a MedView Academic Advisor to learn more about how we can help.

 Now that you know what you’ll need to get into medical school, let’s take a look at how to fund medical school.